gabbersonger/graphe-app/README.md

 - [ ] Resizing window does not keep verse at top (currently: only keeps block + scroll offset)
 - [ ] Current verse doesn't update for book title
+- [ ] Currently doesn't handle when database returns "default" as value